UniMath/UniMath/UniMath/CategoryTheory/limits/README.md

 limits
 ===============

 This directory contains the definition of some limits for the notion of precategory defined in the package *CategoryTheory* which formerly had the name "RezkCompletion".

 ## Contents

+* *cones.v*
-* *cones.v* --- definition of the precategory of cones over precategory C; proof that that precategory is a category if C is
+  * definition of the precategory of cones over precategory C
+  * proof that that precategory is a category if C is
 * *initial.v*
   * direct formalization of initial objects
   * proof that initial object is a property in a category